- Table of Contents

 1. Policymakers

 Policymakers are the architects of change.
 Their decisions impact entire communities.
-In policy analysis, their involvement is paramount.
+Their involvement is paramount in policy analysis.
 Elected officials and government representatives provide the necessary political insight, ensuring that policies align with the broader vision of governance.
 Their knowledge of political landscapes and legislative intricacies is invaluable, guiding the analysis process towards actionable policy recommendations.

 2. Researchers and Academics